Automattic/jetpack/readme.txt

 **Bug fixes**

+* Media Extractor: prevent PHP notice for some URLs.
 * Publicize: avoid block editor errors when no Publicize connections are available.
 * WordPress.com REST API: avoid errors when uploading images from a URL.